bp/resqpy/docs/tutorial/well_basics.rst

 Creating a new measured depth datum object
 ------------------------------------------
 Most of the tutorials so far have focussed on reading existing data.
 As the MdDatum is such a simple object, it is a good place to start looking at how we create new objects using resqpy.
-In this example, we will add a new MdDatum, located five metres to the east and two metres north of the existing datum which we identified above:
+In this example, we will add a new MdDatum, located fifteen metres to the east and two metres north of the existing datum which we identified above:

 .. code-block:: python

     # prepare whatever data we need to populate the new object
     pq13_location = np.array(pq13_md_datum.location)
-    new_location = tuple(pq13_location + (5.0, 2.0, 0.0))
+    new_location = tuple(pq13_location + (15.0, 2.0, 0.0))

     # instantiate the resqpy object using data
     pq14_md_datum = rqw.MdDatum(model,